TheSrinathKamath/Anonymous-URL/README.md

-# AnonymousURL
-This is an Angular application for Survey Sparrow Machine test

-## Anonymous URL - Create disappearing messages
+# Anonymous URL - Create disappearing messages

 ### Project description
 This is a NodeJS application to create disappearing messages.
 App allows the user to generate temporary URLs to share self-desctructing messages after a given time interval.